 Thirty minutes by bus from Taipei, and we suddenly found ourselves far away from the city.

-Gerry and I both wanted to see the fall of Wulai, so we started immediately.
+Gerry and I both wanted to see the fall of Wulai, so we started walking immediately.
 We crossed the village and followed the path (or rather the road) along the river that would lead us to the fall.
 The turquoise river strangely reminded me of the icy rivers of the Canadian Rockies.
 But the jungle and the heat were a good indication that I was far away from the glaciers of my country!

 It is possible to take a gondola to climb to the top of the waterfall, where there seems to be an amusement park, but Gerry was not very interested, and me neither.
 We decided to sit at a terrace with a view on the waterfall to enjoy a good iced tea.
 We spent nearly an hour there, an hour during which Gerry told me about the ups and downs of his long career as a traveler.

 Then we went for a walk in the surroundings.
 The Atayal culture is present in Wulai, whether in its monuments, local crafts or food.
-As in many other countries of the world, indigenous people in Taiwan have suffered from attempts at assimilation, loss of language and socio-economic problems.
+As in many other countries of the world, indigenous people in Taiwan have suffered from assimilation, loss of language and socioeconomic problems.
 Today, there is an attempt to highlight these cultures and reinforce pride in identity.
 Although the present situation is far from perfect, many Aboriginal communities are involved in tourism and ecotourism initiatives, such as in Wulai.

 Gerry suggested that we take the mini-train back to the bus station, which I accepted.
 It was heavily damaged by a typhoon two years ago, but it is now functional and although I probably would not have taken if I had been alone, I must admit that the short trip was still fun.

-We had a few minutes left before we the departure of our bus and I suggested to Gerry to take a walk on the suspension bridge that led to the other side of the river.
+We had a few minutes left before the departure of our bus and I suggested to Gerry to take a walk on the suspension bridge that led to the other side of the river.